efemolin4/efemolin4/README.md

 - 👋 Hi, I’m @efemolin4
 - 👀 I’m interested in Marketing and technology
 - 🌱 I’m currently learning ABM
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on demand generation strategies for IT companies.
 - 📫 write me an email at felipe.molina@mqlab.io